 Marsh-Billings-Rockefeller National Historical ParkWoodstock

-The park is a tribute to three generations of conservationist.
-Visitors can tour the mansion and gardens, hike in the managed forest, and visiting the Carriage Barn Visitor Center.
-The website offers historical information about the park for those who cannot visit in person.
+The park is a tribute to three generations of conservationists.
+Visitors can tour the mansion and gardens, hike in the managed forest, and visit the Carriage Barn Visitor Center.